bfalk8/forward135/README.md

 For the purposes of our project, however, we only intend to handle insertions.

 ### Server --> Client: IVM
 IVM is short for Incremental View Maintenance.
 It's a module that generates Diffs based on changes in the database.
-At some point, the IVM will generate a diff for a given *Query*.
-When this happens, the IVM will communicate with the SocketHandler module to propagage a diff to the right room (eager propagation).
+At some point, the IVM will generate a Diff for a given *Query*.
+When this happens, the IVM will communicate with the SocketHandler module to propagage a Diff to the right room (eager propagation).

-Upon retrieval, the client will add the diff to a log.
-The client keeps separate logs for each type of diff (insert, update, and delete).
+Upon retrieval, the client will add the Diff to a log.
+The client keeps separate logs for each type of Diff (insert, update, and delete).
 In the future, a batching modal can be implemented to support lazy propagation.

 ### Snowflake Schema
 Our data is modeled with a Snowflake schema design: We have a central fact table (orders) and other tables that provide dimensions to the data in the fact table.
 This allows for efficient aggregation and analytics calculation.